• Skip to primary navigation

 • Roll dough up jelly roll style and turn ends under and place seam down on a greased cookie sheet.
 Cut 3 diagonal slits into each loaf (only about 1/4 inch deep)

-• Boil a pan of water and then put it into a shallow dish.
+• Boil a pan of water and then put it into a shallow dish, if your pan is not oven safe.
+Place pan of water on the lower shelf of oven.

 • TURN OFF OVEN

-• Allow to rise until double (about 20 minutes)
+• Allow bread to rise and bake for 20 minutes.

 • Remove pan of water